BubbleMap: Privilege Mapping for Behavior-based Implicit Authentication Systems: Real Experiment

-To evaluate the accuracies' improvement of BMap on different schemes, in the beginning, we measured the authentication accuracies of original schemes using the testing dataset.
-Using the same setting, we then applied BMap to the schemes, and repeat the measurement on the same testing dataset.
+To evaluate the EERs' improvement of BMap on different schemes, we plotted the ROC curve using the TAR and FAR.
+To understand the trade-off between TAR and FAR, we thresholded the behavior score.
+Specifically, for Shi scheme, we thresholded the behavior score derived by a Gaussian mixture model.
+For Multi-Sensor scheme, SilentSense scheme, and Touchalytics scheme we implemented them using SVM with RBF kernel, where we thresholded both $\gamma$ and $C$ parameters.
+For Gait scheme, we thresholded the similarity value of the k nearest neighbor.
+We then measured the EER and AUC of original schemes using the testing dataset.
+Under the same setting, we then applied BMap to the schemes, and repeated the measurement on the same testing dataset.
 The results are shown in Fig. \ref{fig:accInRealTest}.
-As shown in the figure, for most of the users, BMap-based schemes have higher authentication accuracy than the original schemes.
-We calculated the average accuracy for original Shi scheme, Muti-Sensor scheme, Gait scheme, and SilentSense scheme, which are 79.39\%, 84.71\%, 74.46\%, and 73.56\% respectively.
-We also calculated the average accuracy for BMap based Shi scheme, Multi-Sensor scheme, Gait scheme, and SilentSense scheme, which are 88.79\%, 94.68\%, 81.61\%, and 85.85\% respectively.
-For all four schemes, BMap boosts their authentication accuracy significantly, especially for the Multi-Sensor scheme and SilentSense scheme.
-The authentication accuracy improvements of Shi scheme, Muti-Sensor scheme, Gait scheme, and SilentSense scheme are 9.4\%, 9.97\%, 7.15\%, and 12.29\% respectively.
+As shown in the figure, BMap-based schemes have lower EERs than all the original schemes.
+We calculated the EERs for original Shi scheme, Muti-Sensor scheme, Gait scheme, SilentSense scheme, and Touchalytics scheme, which are 0.2200, 0.1635, 0.2700, 0.2720, and 0.2871 respectively; and corresponding AUCs are 0.8588, 0.9244, 0.8103, 0.8013, and 0.7842,respectively.
+We also calculated the EERs for BMap-based Shi scheme, Multi-Sensor scheme, Gait scheme, SilentSense scheme, and Touchalytics scheme, which are 0.1267, 0.0650, 0.1957, 0.1550, and 0.1833, respectively; and corresponding AUCs are 0.9458, 0.9741, 0.8757, 0.9157, and 0.8851, respectively.
+For all four schemes, BMap boosts their performance significantly, especially for SilentSense scheme.
+The EER improvements of Shi scheme, Muti-Sensor scheme, Gait scheme, SilentSense scheme, and Touchalytics schemes are 0.0933, 0.0985, 0.0743, 0.1170, and 0.1038, respectively.
 Although none of the illegitimate users successfully guessed the correct passwords, they can still mimic legitimate users' behavior and pass the authentication, which is one of the biggest problems in today's implicit authentication schemes \cite{khan2016targeted}.
-Especially for the Gait scheme and SilentSense scheme, their corresponding mimicry attacks are very effective.
-However, as shown in Fig. \ref{fig:accInRealTest}, BMap can still reduce the success rate of the attacks and increases the authentication accuracies of the schemes.
+Especially for Gait scheme, SilentSense, and Touchalytics scheme, their corresponding mimicry attacks are very effective.
+However, as shown in Fig. \ref{fig:accInRealTest}, BMap can still reduce the success rate of the attacks and EERs of the schemes.